Choose from the following to find a site:

 Hunting is allowed on all Superior National Forest lands, including the Boundary Waters Canoe Area Wilderness, except within the limits of developed recreation sites such as campgrounds and boating sites.
 Hunting on private land within the Forest boundary is allowed only if you have permission from owner of the property.
 To be sure you are on National Forest land, consult a good land ownership map or your local game warden.

-Hunting opportunities on the Forest are varied, ranging from big game animals such as white-tailed deer, moose, and black bear to small game such as grouse and snowshoe hare.
+Hunting opportunities on the Forest are varied, ranging from big game animals such as white-tailed deer, and black bear to small game such as grouse and snowshoe hare.
 In the fall, hunters take to the many lakes, streams, and wetlands located throughout the forest to hunt a variety of waterfowl.
 Both puddle ducks (mallards, black ducks, wooducks) and diving ducks (scaups, ringbills, goldeney, buffleheads) can be found in fair numbers early in the season.
 Canada and snow geese are occasional visitors to the Forest as well.
 Lakes and rivers that have beds of wild rice are particularly attractive to waterfowl.